-These 2 Instant Pot oatmeal recipes only take 5 minutes to cook and taste amazing!
+These 2 Ninja Foodi or Instant Pot oatmeal recipes only take 5 minutes to cook and taste amazing!
 An easy pressure cooker breakfast that the whole family will enjoy and is a healthy meal too.
 Try apple cinnamon oatmeal or pumpkin oatmeal this morning and let us know what you think!

 Ok, so I’m obsessed with my Instant Pot…do you have one yet??!
 Now in just 5 minutes you can make Instant Pot oatmeal packed with diced apples and cinnamon.
 I made a pumpkin oatmeal version too!
 It’s one of our favorite breakfast Instant Pot recipes! (originally published 2/17, affiliate links present)